-Most communication will be posted to our website.
 Camp Harlam manages an ongoing blog on our website throughout the summer that you can access at the top right of our homepage.
-We also post regularly to our Facebook, Twitter, and Instagram pages and have a private Parents Facebook Group that families have the option to join.
+We also post regularly to our Facebook and Instagram pages and have a private Parents Facebook Group that families have the option to join.
+We will also be sending out messages through the Campanion App this summer.
 Occasionally, there will be emails sent to families (using the primary email account listed in the camper's application) to notify them of special messages or the availability of new information on the website.
-A family's best way to stay informed is to check the blog frequently throughout the session and look at photos on CampInTouch or the Campanion App.
+A family's best way to stay informed is to download the Campanion App and follow us on Facebook and Instagram.